 Like the first Christians, we still pray "Thy kingdom come.
-Thy will be done in earth, as it is in heaven," but many of the complex system of symbols and stories that describe the Kingdom are not longer recognized for what they are.
-36 task, then, has had to alter.
+Thy will be done in earth, as it is in heaven,"36 but many of the complex systems of symbols and stories that describe the Kingdom are not longer recognized for what they are.37

+It used to be thought that putting the code into modern English would overcome the problem and make everything clear to people who had no roots in a Christian community.
+This attempt has proved misguided, since so much of the code simply will not translate into modern English. ...
+The task, then, has had to alter.
 The need now is not just for modern English, or modern thought forms, but for an explanation of the images and pictures in which the ideas of the Bible are expressed.
 These are specific to one culture, that of Israel and Judaism, and until they are fully understood in their original setting, little of what is done with the writings and ideas that came from that particular setting can be understood.
 Once we lose touch with the meaning of biblical imagery, we lose any way into the real meaning of the Bible.
 This has already begun to happen and a diluted "instant" Christianity has been offered as junk food for the mass market.
-The resultant malnutrition, even in churches, is all too obvious.37
+The resultant malnutrition, even in churches, is all too obvious.38 emotion39 and entertainment40 as major staples of worship.
+Even when undertaken with evident sincerity, religious gatherings of this sort rarely rise above the level of a "weekly social rite, a boost to our morale,"41 with exhortations on ethics occasionally thrown in for good measure.